centrahq/api-documentation/user/pages/02.glossary/01.glossary-basic/docs.md

 ## F

 **Folder**
+_B2B/B2C_
-Folders are used to categorize your products internally in Centra.
-You can also filter in certain views based on this.
+Folders are used to categorize products internally in Centra.
+One product can belong to at most one folder.
+Folders are not exposed in the Front End.

-**FTA (free to allocate)**
-Physical warehouse stock with allocated units removed

 ## G

+**General Attributes**
+_B2B/B2C_
+See Attributes.

 **Gift certificate**
 _B2C_
 A gift certificate is a way to sell gift certs to your B2C customers.
 This will need its own separate checkout.

-**Google Merchant**
+**Google Merchant Plugin**
+_B2B/B2C_
+Google Merchant is a service used for advertising your products in Google’s search results.
+You can use Centra’s plugin to feed information about your products to Google.

 ## H

-**Handling cost**
+**Handling cost** *
+_B2B/B2C_
+When creating an order, this is the cost of using a specific payment method.
+It’s configurable in the payment plugin.
+Handling Cost can also be added when creating a return.
+It will be added to the return value.

 **Harm code** *
 Harmonization code, also known as commodity code.
-Used for custom when exporting to certain countries.
+Used for customs when exporting to certain countries.

 ## I

 **Item** *
-ingen aning vad detta har för kontext
+An API response for an order, for every element of the “items” table, item is presented as “X-Y”, where X is the product ID and Y is the variant ID.

 ## L